ElyesBRD/2D-Collision-Simulation/README.md

 * (to close the simulation window: press Alt + F4, or Alt + Enter and then Close window button)

 # Note
-The project is still not finished yet, so consider that errors may appear and if so please let me know.
+The prject is finished, but it just needs some UI so you can build it and play with it.